MORSE

 OPS

 The games menu.
-Four game cards show the name, a short description, and your best score.
+Five game cards show the name, a short description, and your best score.
 Tap a card to start playing.

 A RESET SCORES button at the bottom clears all high scores and LEARN mode progress.
 It requires a confirmation tap to prevent accidents.

-v Falling Letters Destroy before landing Best: 1240 C Callsign Rush Send callsigns fast Best: --- A Morse Trace Learn & practice Best: 890 Q QSO Simulator Practice CW contacts Best: --- RESET SCORES HOME KEY OPS CFG NET
+v Falling Letters Destroy before landing Best: 1240 C Callsign Rush Send callsigns fast Best: --- A Morse Trace Learn & practice Best: 890 Q QSO Simulator Practice CW contacts Best: --- CW Essentials Best: --- RESET SCORES HOME KEY OPS CFG NET

 CFG